Analytical Writing Placement Exam (AWPE)

 A "1" paper suggests severe difficulties in reading and writing conventional English.
 It may disregard the topic's demands, or it may lack any appropriate pattern of structure or development.
 It may be inappropriately brief.
 It often has a pattern of errors in word choice, sentence structure, grammar, and usage.

-You must enroll in your Basic Writing course during your first quarter of residence at UCSD.
+You must enroll in your Analytical Writing course during your first quarter of residence at UCSD.
 Be sure to enroll before classes have met for the second time.

 If you miss this enrollment, you will have wasted one of the quarters allotted you for fulfilling the Entry Level Writing Requirement.